 outreach

-Sure, we keep meteorites intact, but keeping things locked up doesn’t do anyone much good.
+Sure, we keep meteorites intact, but keeping them locked up doesn’t do anyone much good.
 We’ve given talks at elementary and middle schools in Los Angeles and the San Francisco Bay Area, high schools in Los Angeles, and at UC Berkeley and UCLA.

 If you’re a teacher or are affiliated with a group that would like to learn about and see/hold some meteorites, you’re welcome to send over an email.
 Availability is subject to your location and our schedules, but we welcome to opportunity to share these wonders of the universe with any and all who wish to experience them.